 This data will help machine learning algorithms analyze information in the same way that humans do and give relevant and helpful predictions and decisions.

 6. 3D Graphic, AR and VR

-By incorporating 3D technologies and virtual experiences through AR and VR, Web 3.0 is already blurring the borders between the actual and virtual worlds.
+By incorporating 3D technologies and virtual experiences through augmented reality (AR) and virtual reality (VR), Web 3.0 is already blurring the borders between the actual and virtual worlds.
 This will enable several industries, like gaming, fashion, health, and real estate, to provide a significantly more dynamic customer experience.

-Moreover, platforms such as Roblox, Decentraland, and Sandbox have begun to provide immersive virtual user experiences.
+Moreover, platforms such as Roblox, Decentraland, and Sandbox have begun to provide immersive virtual reality stores and user experiences.

 1. New business opportunities have opened up in the metaverse

 The Metaverse has the ability to usher in the next great digital revolution.
 Our internet access is no longer limited to the screen in front of us, but rather to the world around us, thanks to Web 3.0.
 The metaverse represents a shift away from traditional advertising and toward more engaging and interesting marketing experiences.